green_mbtools.mint

 Initialize PySCF unit cell object for a given system

-green_mbtools.mint.common_utils.orthogonalize(mydf, orth, X_k, X_inv_k, F, T, hf_dm, S)[source]
+green_mbtools.mint.common_utils.orthogonalize(mydf, orth, X_k, X_inv_k, F, T, hf_dm, S, mf=None)[source]

-Transform Fock-matrix, non-interacting Hamiltonian, density matrix and overlap matrix into an orthogonal basis
+Transform Fock-matrix, non-interacting Hamiltonian, density matrix and overlap matrix into an orthogonal basis.

 green_mbtools.mint.common_utils.parse_basis(basis_list)[source]